Home | About me | Contact | What's new | Privacy | Search

 Overview

 Land along the northern arc is heavily developed.
-Office towers, shopping malls, hotels, and other commercial developments dominate the landscape, interspersed with dense mid 20th century residential areas.
-South of US 90, development is much more dispersed with large tracts of vacant land, although this area has been seeing new residential, commercial, and industrial growth in recent years, most notably a growing logistics and industrial area at I-35 South.
+Office towers, shopping malls, hotels, and other commercial developments dominate the landscape, interspersed with dense mid-20th century residential areas.
+South of US 90, development is much more dispersed with large tracts of vacant land, although this area has been seeing new residential, commercial, and industrial growth in recent years, most notably a growing logistics and industrial area at I‑35 South.
+Development along the southern arc is a mixture of light residential, commercial, industrial, and public uses.

-In 2010, TxDOT completed a major decade-long program to expand Loop 410 to ten lanes across the North Side of San Antonio.
+In 2010, TxDOT completed a major decade-long program to expand Loop 410 to ten lanes across most of the northern arc.

-Loop 410 intersects with I-35 North at two places: Loop 410 North intersects I-35 north of Walzem Rd. at the Fratt Interchange, and Loop 410 East intersects I-35 south of Rittiman Rd. at the 410 South Cutoff.
-Both highways run concurrent (multiplexed) between these interchanges.
+Loop 410 intersects with I‑35 North at two places: north of Walzem Rd. at the Fratt Interchange, and south of Rittiman Rd. at the 410 South Cutoff.
+Between those interchanges, Loop 410 runs concurrent with I‑35.

 Roadway details